 For 32bit systems, SMP based config was used.
-You can run "make menuconfig"
+To run "make menuconfig" before

 has to be used.
-Since some of us still preffer LILO over GRUB, there is a way
+Because some might preffer LILO over GRUB, there is a way to

-to accomplish this with mbootpack.
-Basicaly mbootpack takes Linux kernel, initrd
+accomplish this with mbootpack.
+Basicaly, mbootpack takes Linux kernel, initrd

-and Xen VMM, and packages them up as a single file that looks like a bzImage
+and Xen VMM, and packages them up into a single file that looks like a bzImage

 Linux kernel.
 To select how kernel is packed use "BOOTLOADER=" variable.
 Valid

-module to use) and ROOTDEV (name of root filesystem device).
+to use for root filesystem) and ROOTDEV (takes a name of root filesystem

-After a new kernel image is created, add something like the folowing to lilo.conf:
+After a new kernel image is created, and if bootloader of choice is LILO,

 image = /boot/vmlinuz-xen